doremikaelatido/tm-support/README.md

     - django - framework used for the webservice
     - djangrestframework - framework used for the webservice
     - pandas - dependency mainly used for data clean up
+- I decided to go with Django's default sqlite database for my data warehouse.

 ## Some notes
 - API Root - http://localhost:8000/